Many people today believe that to call oneself an artist it is enough to do strange things.

 It will not be that difficult considering the cultural level of today’s tycoons willing to invest their money in art.

 It was said of the ability of the so-called “art system” to generate value where there is no value.
 If I put any object in a well-known museum and if I can get the megaphone of newspapers, radio and television stations, so many will end up believing that that object must have some value.
 Therein lies the creative genius of contemporary art notables.
 Quintessence of capitalism: it is no longer just a matter of generating plus-value from a previously ascertained value as much as, instead, attributing value to a horse’s head, a stuffed fish or a banana, i.e., to nothing and then being able to sell it at a high price.
 Therein lies the creative genius.
-And there are also those who, through lack of salt in the noggin or bad faith, go so far as to say that such operations are meant to provoke in the public reflections on art.
+And there are also those who, through lack of salt in the noggin or bad faith, go so far as to say that such operations are meant to provoke in the public reflections on “art”.

 In this festival of the uselessly clever, the finest operation is certainly the one orchestrated under the acronym “bansky.”
 Other works of hot air have followed from the early 1980s onward under such acronyms as “neue wilden,” “arte povera,” “transavanguardia,” “hyperrealism” etc. etc.

 The main goal of the art system was to propose seemingly lavish and easily digestible things for a potential pool of buyers who in the meantime were no longer the intelligent, educated and far-sighted collectors of the first half of the twentieth century who discovered unknown talents that would later become the Matisses and Picassos, but rather ignorant but greedy new rich people eager for recognizable objects.
 Like designer clothes, thanks to the easily and immediately recognizable label affixed by certain museums and media who participate in the party with their own definite gain.
-Merchants, fixers, directors, curators and self-styled artists play, more or less consciously, the part of nonconformists in order to disguise a devious obedience to a system aimed only at making people talk about themselves and their followers.
+Merchants, directors, curators and self-styled artists play, more or less consciously, the part of nonconformists in order to disguise a devious obedience to a system aimed only at making people talk about themselves and their followers.
 Once upon a time, artists were judged by the works they made; today, works are judged by the media hype that the artist of the day and his protectors manage to raise.
-It is not important what you do but that we are talked about.
+It is not important what they do but that something is being talked about them.
 After all, if the works say nothing, something has to be talked about.

 The Euro-American consortiums thus initiated an industry that, no longer having to wait for the imponderables of art, would decide in advance what should be considered art.
 This would have made it possible to invest while guaranteeing a secure return.
 A free art market interested in quality and aimed at a discerning public was thus becoming an art of making market for anyone with capital to invest.
 For North Americans, the children of fortune-seeking immigrants, commercial success is itself one of the most valued and respected forms of creativity.
 Lacking refined qualitative criteria, they identify the value of a painting with the price at which it sells, and the more you can scrape together, the more it becomes an important work of art.
 Art of making ends meet.